Docket #: S13-057

 DICE: dual-integrase cassette exchange

-Stanford researchers have developed a system for precise genetic modification of human embryonic stem cells (ECSs) and induced pluripotent stem cells (iPSCs).
-The system known as DICE (dual integrase cassette exchange) offers complete control over the content, orientation and copy number of gene insertion and is expected to have no size limits.
+Stanford researchers have patented a system for precise genetic modification of human embryonic stem cells (ECSs) and induced pluripotent stem cells (iPSCs).
+The system known as DICE (dual integrase cassette exchange) is a robust and easily repeatable two-step process for placement of any genes into human pluripotent stem cells (see Figure: DICE Technique).
+DICE offers complete control over the content, orientation and copy number of gene insertion and is expected to have no size limits.
 The level of specificity of DICE is approximately 100 percent and correct integrants are obtained with a single transfection of a moderate number of cells.
-This robust system is particularly suited for construction of cell lines and transgenic organisms.
+This robust system is particularly suited for construction of cell lines and transgenic organisms with potential applications in gene therapy and regenerative medicine.

 Applications